 Roman Burial Place at Via Appia Antica

 Rome's Via Appia Antica, the Old Appian Way, outside the walls of Rome, was used as a burial place for early Christians as well as pagans.
-At all of the catacombs along the Appian Way, the bones of the dead have been removed to areas deep in the tunnels, away from the public eye.
+At all of the catacombs along the Appian Way, the bones of the dead have been removed to areas deep in the tunnels.
 What you see now are the honeycombs of burial niches which once held bones and in some cases, urns with ashes.

 - Catacombs of St. Callixtus, Catacombe di San Callisto: St. Callixtus, the biggest and most popular of the catacombs, has a network of galleries about 19 km long and 20 meters deep.
 Highlights of the catacombs include the crypt of nine popes and early Christian frescoes, paintings and sculptures.

 - Catacombs of St. Domitilla, Catacombe di San Domitilla: St. Domitilla has the oldest catacombs, with an entrance through a 4th-century church.
 Tour groups at St. Domitilla tend to be smaller, but one of the highlights is a 2nd-century fresco of the Last Supper.